-Are you preparing for AWS Certified SysOps Administrator – Associate certification exam?
+Are you preparing for the AWS Certified SysOps Administrator – Associate certification exam?
 Are you ready to pass this exam?
 In this blog, we are writing a series of articles on topics that are covered in the AWS Certified SysOps associate certification exam.
-You can subscribe to us for receiving further updates on this topic.
+You can subscribe to us to receive further updates on this topic.

 The AWS Certified SysOps Administrator – Associate exam validates technical expertise in deployment, management, and operations on the AWS platform